-There are some things that Because Berlin cannot help with, including finding a job (as they are not a job placement agency), finding a flat, or getting a work permit at the German Consulate in your home country.
+There are some things that we cannot help with, including finding a job (as they are not a job placement agency), finding a flat, or getting a work permit at the German Consulate in your home country.

 6) Why are you free?
-How are you different from other paying services out there?
+How are you different from other paid services out there?

-Because Berlin is a public private project operated by Berlin Partner in cooperation with the Berlin Senate for Economics, Energy and Public Enterprises.
+We are is a public-private project operated by Berlin Partner in cooperation with the Berlin Senate for Economics, Energy and Public Enterprises.

 7) Why should people come to you?

 There is no other service in Berlin purely dedicated to helping mobile professionals to move to Berlin.
 All in English.
 Also, we are an official service of the city and have direct access to city administration stakeholders, ranging from the BIS, to the Agentur für Arbeit and the IHK.